citp/privacy-policy-historical/p/pr/pro/propertypal.com.md

   * 2\.
 Provide Customer Support services to you;
   * 3\.
 Provide you with an up to date, efficient, and reliable service;
   * 4\.
 Help prevent fraud (eg. we may check credit card details with our credit agency and reserve the right to refuse Orders on that basis.
 Your credit rating can be checked for a nominal fee with the main UK agencies Equifax and Experian);
   * 5\.
-Open and run your Estate Mate customer account;
+Open and run your PropertyPal.com customer account;
   * 6\.
 Provide a more personal shopping experience.